sdodson99/su-covid-symptom-tracker/README.md

 # Stevenson University Automated COVID Student Symptom Tracker

 Automatically report your daily COVID symptom form to the Wellness Center.
-This automated script is only applicable for **commuters** with **no recent contact with COVID** and **no COVID symptoms**.
-More configuration coming soon.
+This automated script will submit the symptom tracker form with the following values:

+- Are you currently living on campus?: **No**
+- In the last two weeks did you care for or have close contact with someone diagnosed with COVID-19?: **No**
+- Do you have any of the following symptoms? (lists symptoms): **No**

+More configuration may be added upon request. **Please be honest with your daily symptom report.**

 ## Tutorial

-1. Clone the repository locally.
+1. Clone the [Git](https://git-scm.com/downloads) repository locally.

 ```
 git clone https://github.com/sdodson99/su-covid-symptom-tracker.git